kevintlo/ptv-slack-integration/README.md

 * Writing a wrapper module for the PTV API and provide a basic set of methods.
 Accessible by including `ptv-api`
 * Utilizing the third party gem `slack-ruby-client` that provides a comprehensive wrapper for the Slack Web API
-* Both wrappers are encapsuled in the `IntegrationsQuery` class to provide simple methods for realizing this project
+* Both wrappers are encapsuled in the `IntegrationQuery` class to provide simple methods for realizing this project

 A running version of the app can be found on [](https://damp-sea-30508.herokuapp.com/)

 ## Target

 The targeted result was to make it possible creating following combination of Slack Users and Metro Lines for generating relevant alerts:

 ![](screenshots/integrationsproject.png)

 ## API Credentials